 While its guts aren’t as powerful as the iPad Pro, it comes in swinging when it comes to the peripherals.

 The new iPad Air works with the second generation Apple Pencil, and even has a magnetic charging zone on-device, just like the iPad Pro.
 It’s also compatible with the brand news, and truly excellent, Magic Keyboard that Apple launched earlier this year.

 And similar to the Pro once again, the iPad Air now has USB-C charging.

 If you’re looking for a laptop alternative, it’s hard to say whether the iPad Air 4 will be able to do the same job as the Pro.
 However, if you’re more interested in the conclusions than beefier internal specs, it’s really hard to go past the Air.

 I’ll reserve my final judgement for after actually using it myself, but this thing looks good.
 I just can’t see myself recommending something so much more expensive if there’s more value in a far cheaper option.

-The new iPad Air 4 will be available in Australia sometime in October.
+The new iPad Air 4 is available from today in Australia.

 Disclosure: the author owns 12 shares in Apple.